dattranm/stat209_car_100_rdd_project/README.md

 This is the repo for the project report:
 - Dataset builder and preprocessing script can be seen in dataset folder
 - Main RDD R code can be found in project_func.R
+- Full project output can be found in project_func_pdf.pdf